prashantRmishra/System-design/kafka/Readme.md

 ![](./image%20copy%206.png)

 **Leader** replica handles all the read and write (note assignment of leader is done by some cluster controller in kafka).

 **Follower** do not handle read/write but passively replicate data from the leader( they can be present on the same or different brokers), they are ready to take over if the leader goes down.
-There are there to insure durability and fault tolerance.
+They are there to insure durability and fault tolerance.

 **Consumer groups** ensure that the messages are read only once by the consumers.